nathanielc/morgoth/mkdocs/src/detection_framework.md

 1. `Minimum Support` -- The minimum frequency a fingerprint must have in order to be considered normal.
 3. `Error Tolerance` -- Controls the maximum error that will be tolerated while counting fingerprints.
 Controls the resource usage of the algorithm.
 4. `Consensus` -- The percentage of fingerprinters that must agree in order to mark a window as anomalous.
+If the consensus is `-1` then the average support model is used.
 5. `Fingerprinters` -- List of fingerprinters to be used by the detector.